ckong1991/react-marty-demo/README.md

+# ReactJs, Marty and Google Maps API
+---

-Basic example that uses ReactJs, Marty and Google Maps API
+## Basic example that uses ReactJs, Marty and Google Maps API

 - Uses a select dropdown and simple buttons to interact with user
 - Upon a selection or click, an action is called by the component.